wrightedu/TA-Handbook/Readme.md

 - Dr. Taylor Informal Help Room

     Dr. Taylor's help room is an informal option to point students to if they are having more general difficulties.
 Areas of help are:
-    - Understanding the importance of discrete mathematics in Computer Science & Engineering
+    - Understanding the importance of discrete mathematics in Computer Science & Engineering.
-    - How to improve comprehension
+    - How to improve comprehension.
-    - Basic math problem-solving and study skills
+    - Basic math problem-solving and study skills.
-    - How to develop a computer code starting with a basic problem statement
+    - How to develop a computer code starting with a basic problem statement.
-    - Long and short-range options regarding the major of your degree
+    - Long and short-range options regarding the major of your degree.

 ## Office Hours